wongdani/jemdoc-new-design/README.md

 ## Usage

-Assuming you have already install the  `jemdoc+MathJax`
+Assuming you have already install the  `jemdoc+MathJax`, notice that

 in `./jemdoc_files/`, we store `.jemdoc` files and `mysite.conf`